Central European Time (CET) · UTC+1 in winter · CEST (UTC+2) during Central European Summer Time

 Germany uses CET (UTC+1) year-round.
 Berlin is the capital and largest city.

-Germany observes Daylight Saving Time (DST), known as Summer Time in Europe.
-Clocks spring forward one hour on the last Sunday of March and fall back on the last Sunday of October.
-During summer months, Germany uses CEST (UTC+2).
+Germany observes Daylight Saving Time (Summer Time).
+Clocks spring forward on the last Sunday in March (to CEST (UTC+2)) and fall back on the last Sunday in October.

-Traveling to Germany from North America typically involves a 5-9 hour time difference.
-The jet lag is usually manageable within 1-2 days.
+Traveling to Germany from North America typically involves a 5–9 hour time difference.
+Jet lag is usually manageable within 1–2 days.
 European business culture values punctuality, so arrive on time for meetings.
-Germany follows the 24-hour clock format in official contexts, though 12-hour format is also common in casual settings.
+Germany uses 24-hour format in official contexts.

-Germany uses a single time zone (CET (UTC+1)).
-This makes it relatively straightforward to coordinate times across the country.
+Germany uses 2 time zones.
+This makes it important to confirm the specific zone to coordinate times across the country.

 The capital city Berlin serves as the political and often economic center of Germany.
 Major business activities are spread across cities including Berlin, Munich, Frankfurt.